Senior Medicare Patrol

 Empowering seniors to prevent healthcare fraud

-It’s estimated that the Medicare program and Medicare beneficiaries nationwide lose between $60 and $90 billion each year to healthcare fraud and scams.
-People in Jefferson County are no exception.
+Each year, $60-90 billion is lost to Medicare errors fraud and abuse.
+All beneficiaries are potential victims of healthcare fraud and scams.
 Unscrupulous individuals are always looking for ways to take advantage of others.

 Common Healthcare Scams that Affect Beneficiaries: